videlais/learning-javascript/chapter6/index.md

 ```

-With multiple parameters, this approach requires lots of extra lines of code!
+With multiple arguments, this approach requires lots of extra lines of code!

 To fix this common pattern, JavaScript ES6 added *default parameters*.
 These can be written inside of the parentheses of the function's definition.